By Sunil Shrivastav

 I used to have 276 apps on my phone and hence decided to count how many I need.
 It turned out that I need less than 10% of the apps.
 Few apps landed in my need bucket and few in want.
 But every app had its own pattern of my usage.
-Some I was using daily, few weeks and few apps a few times in a month and I am sure this might be true for others as well.
-Lots of apps I used it a few times, few I just kept in phone or end up uninstalling.
-Now if I look at every app tries to solve our problem, then why I end up uninstalling them?
+Some I was using daily, few weeks and a few apps a few times in a month and I am sure this might be true for others as well.
+Lots of apps I used a few times, few I just kept on the phone or end up uninstalling.
+Now if I look at every app that tries to solve our problem, then why do I end up uninstalling them?
 As the number of apps is increasing, many companies seem to be striving hard to catch up but are missing the underlying thought process.

 A few questions I kept asking were:

-I decided to research ‘app usage patterns’ with the objective of understanding “what it takes to design or build an app which people would like to keep on their phone and use it.”
+I decided to research ‘app usage patterns with the objective of understanding “what it takes to design or build an app which people would like to keep on their phone and use it.”